openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 ```bash
 helm init --skip-refresh --upgrade --service-account tiller
 ```

-When exposing OpenFaaS on the internet you should enable HTTPS to encrypt all traffic.
-To do that you'll need the following tools:

-* [Heptio Contour](https://github.com/heptio/contour) as Kubernetes Ingress controller (or another ingress controller such as Nginx)
-* [JetStack cert-manager](https://github.com/jetstack/cert-manager) as Let's Encrypt provider

 Heptio Contour is an ingress controller based on [Envoy](https://www.envoyproxy.io) reverse proxy that supports dynamic configuration updates.
 Install Contour with: